 Obviously, this won’t keep leaves from blowing in if there’s a hurricane outside.

 If you live in an area prone to more gusty winds, you may need a much larger fan to get the same effect.
-I use an Air King fan in my garage, and it makes a huge difference!
+I use an Air King fan in my garage, which makes a huge difference!

 There’s one big drawback of this solution: the cost of electricity.